 Implementing subscription billing can be advantageous across many areas of the business; from its ability to eliminate arduous manual invoicing right through to the auto-rebill functions on offer for failed payments.
-Subscription billing solutions offer multiple bells and whistles that can automate many of your business processes so you can focus on what you do best.
+Subscription billing services offer multiple bells and whistles that can automate many of your business processes so you can focus on what you do best.

 How to implement subscription billing in your business

 As with all changes, it can be a challenge to disrupt your current momentum to implement something new.
-So, here are five features that your subscription billing solution should include that will smoothen the transition and encourage you to take the leap.
+So, here are five features that your subscription billing service should include that will smoothen the transition and encourage you to take the leap.